 In the event that an Employee raises a grievance or complaint of harassment or bullying in the course of the capability process, both processes may continue concurrently.

-However, each case will be considered on its own merits with regards to the circumstances of the case.
+However, each case will be considered on its own merits to ensure the School is acting reasonably.

 22 Non attendance at meetings and hearings